 In 2010 we carried out a detailed consultation to find out which issues the people of Essex consider the most important.
-The information gathered told us that residents' top priorities were:

-- 1. Protecting vulnerable people (including the young, elderly and infirm);
+The information gathered told us that residents' top priorities were: Protecting vulnerable people (including the young, elderly and infirm); Education; Transport (both infrastructure and public transport); Health; and Safer communities.

-- 2. Education:

-- 3. Transport (both infrastructure and public transport);

-- 4. Health; and

-- 5. Safer communities.

 Based on this, we have identified seven key priority areas that we believe should represent our primary focus because they are the things that Essex County Council can influence that most affect the quality of life of Essex's residents.

-This plan describes the work that we will undertake in each of these key priority areas.
+This plan describes the work that we will undertake in each of these key priority areas, as well as in other areas, and also sets out how we can be judged on our success in delivering improvements.

-Each of our overarching principles and priorities is also supported by an annual Pledge to the people of Essex.
+Each of our overarching principles and priorities are also supported by an annual Pledge to the people of Essex.
 These Pledges represent a key outcome in each area, and meeting these annual commitments will help us toward achieving our longer-term ambitions.